sws2apps/sws2apps-docs/organized/docs/app-overview/about-organized.md

 # About Organized app

 Organized is a free progressive web application crafted specifically for Jehovah's Witnesses congregations.
 Developed by our team at Scheduling Workbox System, it's designed for ease of use by every member of the congregation.
-Watch our [introductory video to the Organized app](https://www.youtube.com/watch?v=2czQB-LEfqg) on YouTube to get a quick overview.
+Watch our [introductory video to the Organized app](https://www.youtube.com/watch?v=2czQB-LEfqg) on YouTube or visit [About Organized](https://about.organized-app.com) website to get a quick overview.

 ![Organized wallpaper](./img/wallpaper-4k.png)